Viral. Engagement. ROI. Thought leader.

 The term (and practice of) marketing automation is having a moment right now, however, and for good reason.
 While this isn’t your marketing automation bible, here’s a snapshot of the what, how and why of this burgeoning trend.

 I hesitate to refer to this as THE definition because marketing automation can be defined in so many different ways, depending on where you look.
 But, for the purposes of this post, here’s a working definition of the term:

 Marketing Automation is the process of leveraging targeted, automated content to support lead generation and nurturing and make the sales person’s job easier.

 Here’s what one segment of a marketing automation engagement might look like:

 There could be four engagements before this and just as many after it.
 As you can see, this robust piece of marketing technology essentially asks a series of yes/no questions.
 In this situation, that question is “Did the user open the email?”
 If they didn’t, you end the engagement.
 If they did, an automated action is triggered and the path continues.

-While there are so many flavors of marketing automation, the premise is almost always the same: Use specific content for specific people, walk them down a content journey and take your customer engagement to a whole new level.
+While there are many ways to use marketing automation, the premise is almost always the same: Use specific content for specific people, walk them down a content journey and take your customer engagement to a whole new level.

 Simply put, the marketing automation industry is huge.

 In March 2017, Forbes had it valued at $5.5 billion and there’s no reason to believe it won’t continue to grow by leaps and bounds.

 There are hundreds of marketing automation platforms and the ten most popular boast over 83,000 clients.
 That’s 83,000 businesses using only the top ten tools.
 That’s not even considering all the email marketing platforms.
 And what’s more is there have been several high-profile acquisitions within the last several years around the industry.

 Back in 2012, integrated marketing cloud company, Oracle, acquired Eloqua, “a leading player in the niche space of B2B Marketing Automation,” for over $800 million.
 More recently, Vista Equity Partners, a San Francisco-based private equity firm, acquired Marketo, ranked sixth in the top 10 marketing automation platforms, for almost $2 billion.